redpesk-core/sec-cynagora/README.md

   - case insensitive for PERMISSION

 The string RESULT has basically one of the two values `yes` or `no`.
-It can also be an agent item that will imply a request to an existing agent.
+It can also be an agent item that will imply a request to an existing agent (see file agent.md for details on agents).

+When more than one rule match the query, only one is selected to apply using the following rules:

+  1. the rules that matched with the less STAR as possible are selected (it means that selected rules must matche more precisely the request)
+  2. then from the rules selected above the rule that matches more exactly the keys in the following order of priority: session, user, client, permission

 Cynagora implements handles differently the rules targeting any sessions and the rules targeting specific sessions.
 The rules that have SESSION equals